sutrolabs/census-docs/sources/mysql.md

 ## 🚦Allowed IP Addresses <a href="#allowed-ip-addresses" id="allowed-ip-addresses"></a>

-Please allowlist [Census's IP Addresses](../basics/security-and-privacy/census-ip-addresses.md) in your firewall.
-By default, Census will connect to your data source from these static US-based IP addresses:

-* 34.216.163.241
-* 54.212.243.205
+If you are restricting access by IP addresses, please add Census's IP addresses to the allowlist in your firewall.
+You can find Census's set of IP address for your region in [Regions & IP Addresses](../basics/security-and-privacy/regions-and-ip-addresses.md#ip-addresses).